Xenophobia and racism related to the COVID-19 pandemic: Texas

-At a Sam's Club in Midland, Jose Gomez, 19, stabbed two adults and two children, including a Sam's Club employee who attempted to stop the attack.
+At a Sam's Club in Midland, Jose Gomez III, 19, stabbed two adults and two children, including a Sam's Club employee who attempted to stop the attack.
 The targeted victims were identified as an Asian family, specifically a Burmese father with a two-year-old and six-year-old.
 The FBI lists the case as a hate crime as the suspected indicated he stabbed the Asian family because he thought they were Chinese spreading the coronavirus.
+Gomez was sentenced to 25 years in federal prison for the attack.

 An Austin Police Department officer was suspended for text messages, which according to a disciplinary memo, suggested that the recipients, who were former APD officers, would get COVID-19 from a homeless Asian man.
 One recipient responded with several racial slurs against Asians.

 On April Fools' Day 2020, two students from Angelo State University, Michael Luna and Shane Stumpf, placed several coronavirus warning posters on an international Korean student's dormitory door as a racist prank.
 When confronted, they fought and then Stumpf pulled out his gun on the Korean student.
 According to a reporter for the Korean newspaper Joins.com, Stumpf runs a country music YouTube channel where he plays in front of a background with the Confederate battle flag.

 Chinatown in Houston faced a drop in customers after people falsely and maliciously spread rumors online of an outbreak of the coronavirus.

 On 14 March 2021, a ramen restaurant in San Antonio was covered in racist graffiti after its owner spoke out against Governor Abbot's lifting of the state mask mandate.